ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/TextMessageAppSlate.md

 gsb_advanced_reciever_name: Holds the name of the method used to respond to signals regardng the GameStoryBeat advancing (but not this class' signal.
 This is mostly to respond to GameDaemon's GameStoryBeatAdvanced signal).

+gsb_frequency_signal_name: Holds the name of the signal used to obtain GameStoryBeat frequency information from outside nodes.

 ### Child Nodes
 DadConversatonEntry: ConversationEntryNode that handles texts with Dad.